 How important are treatment related secondary malignancies in WM?

-Should additional cancer screening measures be adopted for WM patients?
+What additional cancer screening should be adopted for WM patients?

 3:00-3:15pm Session Question and Answer Period